mustafaakgul/diablo4-side-quest-checker/README.md

 A Deepening Shadow
 A Different Beast*
 A Sliver of Light
-A Plea for Aid
+A Plea for Aid D
 A Sodden Pack
-An Acquired Taste
+An Acquired Taste D
-Blood of Brigands
+Blood of Brigands D
-Breaga's Chronicles*
+Breaga's Chronicles* D
-Chasing Embers
+Chasing Embers D
 Chronicling the Old Ways*
-Claws at the Throat
+Claws at the Throat D
-Daughter of the Oak
+Daughter of the Oak D
-Ever Faithful
+Ever Faithful D
-Feral Moon
+Feral Moon D
-Fields of Ruin
+Fields of Ruin D
-First Among Wolves
+First Among Wolves D
 Left in Ashes
 Message in a Bottle*
-Of Pests and Pestilence
+Of Pests and Pestilence D
-Pyre of Ash
+Pyre of Ash D
 Ravenous Predator's Offering*
-Reclamation
+Reclamation D
-Remembering the Goose
+Remembering the Goose D
-Settling the Tab
+Settling the Tab D
-Smoke Signals
+Smoke Signals D
-?Stemming the Tide
+Stemming the Tide
-Stolen Artifice
+Stolen Artifice D
 Tending Nature
-The Bear of Blackweald
+The Bear of Blackweald D
 The Broken Bear*
-The Diviner
+The Diviner D
-The Fledgling Merchant
+The Fledgling Merchant D
 The Old Ways
-The Seer
+The Seer D
-The Snare
+The Snare D
-The Starving Strand
+The Starving Strand D
 The Traveling Scholar
 The Wrong Hands*
 Thread of Envy
 Untangling Truths
-Votive Passing
+Votive Passing D
 Warded Sailor's Vessel*
-Wagered Honor
+Wagered Honor D
-With Fangs Bared
+With Fangs Bared D
 Whispers from Below
+What Ails Thee D

 KEHJISTAN
 Acts of Atonement